I was named Seventeen Magazine's "Fave Storyteller" in their October issue.

 What does being a storyteller mean to you, Branden?

-While I still shoot a lot of photos, what I do has evolved to a point where I tell stories in all kinds of ways.
+While I still shoot a lot of photos, what I do has evolved to a point where my life is centered around telling hopeful stories in all kinds of ways.

 Where are you telling stories now?

-I like to think of my main mediums for storytelling as my podcast, Sounds Good, my weekly Goodnewsletter, and social media.
-Sounds Good has quickly become a popular podcast and The Goodnewsletter is now a community of thousands of people celebrating good news.
+I also tell stories through Instagram, Snapchat, Twitter, and any other social media tool I can get my hands on.
 My captions and photos on Instagram have been featured in Fortune Magazine, Mashable, and Esquire and I was nominated for a Shorty Award for Snapchatter of the Year.
 Twice.
 (I got beaten by DJ Khaled, of course.)

 Why are you focused on the good in the world?